MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 - By the end, you should have a clear starting situation, a defined protagonist, and a compelling inciting incident.

 ## Phase 1: Visual Inspiration & Initial Ideas (15 mins)

+Goal: Inspire ChatGPT through photos taken by you to create an initial story concept.

 1. **Prepare Visual Prompts**
    - Select 3-4 diverse images that contain:
      - Memorable objects or artifacts